l3nz/cli-matic/README.md

 * org.clojure/tools.cli
 * orchestra

+#### Optional dependencies

-To use Json decoding, you need Cheshire to be on the classpath; otherwise it will break.
+To use JSON decoding, you need Cheshire `cheshire/cheshire` to be on the classpath; otherwise it will break.
 If you do not need JSON parsing, you can do without.

-To use Yaml decoding, you need io.forward/yaml on your classpath; otherwise it will break.
+To use Yaml decoding, you need `io.forward/yaml` on your classpath; otherwise it will break.
 If you do not need YAML parsing, you can do without.
 Note that the YAML library has reflection in it, and so is incompatible with GraalVM native images.